Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

 Allergy to vitamin B12

-Don’t fear the cases above.
-We scoured the medical database looking for allergic reactions to B12 shots, and this is all we could find.
-Remember, millions of people around the world have had B12 shots.
-Considering the number of injected patients and the amount of reported cases, you get the idea how rare reactions really are.
+The cases above shouldn’t scare you.
+We scoured the medical database for reports of allergic reactions to B12 shots, and this is all we could find.
+Keep in mind that millions of people around the world have received B12 shots.
+Considering the number of patients and the few reported cases, you can see how rare these reactions really are.

 Allergic reactions to proprietary preparations of vitamin B12 might be due to substances added to the solutions as preservatives or for other reasons, to impurities from the production, or to the vitamin B12 itself.